titzer/virgil/README.md

 ## Supported Targets ##

-Virgil can compile to x86 binaries for Linux or Darwin, to jar files for the JVM, or to WebAssembly.
+Virgil can compile to native binaries for Linux or Darwin, to jar files for the JVM, or to WebAssembly modules.
 Linux binaries can run successfully under Windows using Window's Linux system call layer.

 * x86-darwin : 32-bit Darwin kernels (MacOS)
 * x86-linux : 32-bit Linux kernels